 When using CBD oil, we recommend you give it at least a few weeks to see an overall impact.

-You can always adjust this amount because CBD is generally safe and easy to metabolize.
+You can always adjust this amount because CBD is usually well tolerated by pets and it is easy to metabolize.
 It is very difficult for your dog to overdose on CBD.
 If you give them a high enough dose, they may just sleep it off for a little while.

 It is best to inform your veterinarian that you will be using CBD.
 This will ensure that it does not have any negative interactions with other medications.
 Using CBD oil twice daily along with other home remedies may have a better effect on your dog.
 Remember to keep your house dust-free and your dog clean.
 This should help your dog’s dermatitis in no time!